HappyFrowl/documentation/Linux/SystemAdministration.md

   * `ipcs -p` - see names of processes using these system v IPCs
   * `ipcsc` - Print summary of usage of all IPC resource types

 * **D-Bus**
   * Modern way of managing IPC
   * Applications like `NetworkManager` use D-Bus to communicate with the system's networking stack.

 ### Managing Out-of-Memory
 * **OOM**
   * When a Linux system runs out of memory, the OOM killer activates and kills the process with the highest OOM score
   * What process this is, can be manipulated
   * `/proc/sysrq-trigger` provides commands that can be used for testing specific functionality
-  * In some distro's it is disabled
+  * In some distros it is disabled
   * Commands:
     * `echo 1 > /proc/kernel/sys/rq` - enable full functionality
     * `echo h > /proc/sysrq-trigger` - print sysrq-trigger help